Table of Contents

 • In the Uninstall App window, click Uninstall App.

-It is recommended to switch to the new version of the integration as the previous one will not be maintained and will gradually, totally deprecated.
+Switching to the new version of the integration is recommended, as the previous one will not be maintained and will gradually become deprecated.

-The main reason for building the new integration with Zendesk was to offer a better experience and improved performance when syncing content between the two services, affecting integrations and syncing on a big number of articles and dynamic content.
+The main reason for building the new integration with Zendesk was to offer a better experience and improved performance when syncing content between the two services, affecting integrations and syncing on many articles and dynamic content.

-Zendesk API has certain limitations if content blocks have been enabled for one or more articles.
+📝Note: The Zendesk API has certain limitations if content blocks have been enabled for one or more articles.
 One of them is when updating an article or translation.
-Specifically, the body property of the Update Article and Update Translation endpoints do not support content blocks.
+Specifically, the body property of the Update Article and Update Translation endpoints does not support content blocks.

 Did this answer your question?